Limits of Reliable Communication with Low Probability of Detection on AWGN Channels: Introduction

 \section{Introduction}

 Securing information transmitted over wireless links is of paramount concern for consumer, industrial, and military applications.
-The taxonomy of network security classifies secure communication into two distinct categories: \emph{low probability of intercept} (LPI) communication and \emph{low probability of detection} (LPD) communication \cite{hero03sstc}.
-In recent years, the wireless networking community has made tremendous strides in the former area, securing data transmitted in wireless networks from interception by an untrusted eavesdropper using various encryption and key exchange protocols.
-However, the latter area, LPD communication, which concerns the prevention of transmissions from being \emph{detected} in the first place, has been relatively underexplored.
+Typically data transmitted in wireless networks is secured from interception by an eavesdropper using various encryption and key exchange protocols.
+However, there are many real-life scenarios where standard cryptographic security is not sufficient.

-Consider a node that tries to send data on a wireless channel to another node so that the \emph{presence} of this transmission is not detected by an eavesdropping third party.
-There are many real-life scenarios where this is preferable to standard cryptographic security.
 Encrypted data arouses suspicion, and even the most theoretically robust encryption can often be defeated by a determined adversary using non-computational methods such as side-channel analysis.
-Thus, the study of covert communications over LPD channels is extremely important.
+Such scenarios require \emph{low probability of detection} (LPD) communication which prevents the detection of transmissions in the first place.

-We examine the fundamental limits of covert communication over wireless channels subject to additive white Gaussian noise (AWGN).
+While practical LPD communications has been studied by the spread-spectrum community \cite[Pt.~5, Ch.~1]{simon94ssh}, \cite[Ch.~1.4 and 14]{varakin85ss}, the information-theoretic limits have not been explored.
+We thus develop fundamental bounds on LPD communication over wireless channels subject to additive white Gaussian noise (AWGN).
 In our scenario, Alice communicates with Bob over an AWGN channel, while passive eavesdropper Warden Willie attempts to detect her transmission.
-The channel between Willie and Alice is also subject to AWGN and Willie is passive in that he does not actively jam Alice's channel.
-Alice sends low-power covert signals to Bob that Willie attempts to classify as either noise on his channel from Alice or Alice's signals to Bob.
-If he detects covert communication, Willie can potentially shut the channel down or otherwise punish Alice.
+The channel between Alice and Willie is also AWGN and Willie is passive in that he does not actively jam Alice's channel.
+Alice transmits low-power signals to Bob that Willie attempts to classify as either noise on his channel from Alice or Alice's signals to Bob.
+If he detects communication, Willie can potentially shut the channel down or otherwise punish Alice.
 If the noise on the channel between Willie and Alice has non-zero power, Alice can communicate with Bob while tolerating a certain probability of detection, which she can drive down by transmitting with low enough power.
-Thus, Alice potentially transmits non-zero mutual information across the covert channel to Bob in $n$ uses of the channel.
+Thus, Alice potentially transmits non-zero mutual information across the LPD channel to Bob in $n$ uses of the channel.